 The Spiders’ poor form continued two days later at Beechwood Park in Dalmarnock.
 Although they succeeded in beating Thistle 4-3, this was not considered a good performance.
 According to the Glasgow Herald, the scorers were George Somerville (2), and Bill Harrower (2).
 However, the North British Daily Mail and Scottish News credited the second goal to Johnny Lambie rather than Somerville.

 Questions were being asked about the level of physical fitness amongst the Queen’s Park squad.
 Nearly every other leading club employed a professional trainer.
 However, Queen’s did not do so, and a number of the players were not in the best of shape.
-The club had previously employed a man named Fairlie when important matches were coming up but appeared unwilling to repeat the practice.
+The club had previously employed a man called Fairlie when important matches were coming up but appeared unwilling to repeat the practice.

 Queen’s Park had been expected to play Preston North End in the FA Cup on Saturday 16 October 1886.
 However, the match was postponed due to three Preston players having been selected to play for Lancashire that day.
 Instead, the Spiders fulfilled the fixture originally scheduled for that date – an away match against Rangers.
 The game attracted the biggest crowd of the season to Kinning Park, with around 6,000 in attendance.
 Bill Harrower put Queen’s ahead, but Jim Buchanan equalised and the sides were level at half-time.
 Queen’s Park dominated the second half and scored a further three unanswered goals to secure a 4-1 victory.
 According to the Glasgow Herald, the second half scorers were William Turner, John Allan and David Allan.
 The North British Daily Mail, on the other hand, went for Bill Harrower, George Somerville and David Allan.
 Glasgow News opted for Bill Harrower or Alex Hamilton (unclear who got final touch), John Allan and David Allan.